Lokankara/Quiz/README.md

 To run all tests and save results in MD format for local analysis:

-`./gradlew test --info --console=plain --no-daemon > backend-test-results.md && npm test -- --coverage --watchAll=false --reporters=jest-html-reporter > ui-test-results.md`
+`npm test -- --coverage --watchAll=false --reporters=jest-html-reporter > ui-test-results.md`

-`npm start dev`

 `npm run build`

-`npm run eject`
+## TODO

+schema.sql

+The routing is handled by Spring Boot controllers (e.g., RouterController.java) and React Router for client-side navigation.
+There is no Express.js in this application stack.
+The RouterController forwards non-API requests to the React application to enable client-side routing in production.